Topics in Anesthesia

 Pricing and availability subject to change until deposit has been made.

 DEPOSIT REQUIRED: Cabins MUST be reserved with a deposit per cabin to qualify for these low fares.
 Cabin selection is limited and the above listed categories may not be available.
 A single supplement is charged if there is only one person in a cabin.
 Due to the number of details needed to complete cruise cabin booking accurately, a cabin will not be booked for you until you have spoken with one of our cruise agents via phone or via direct email correspondence.
-Please contact our office at 1-800-222-6927 or 1-509-547-7065 to complete your cruise reservation.
+Please contact Angela (angela@nwas.com) to complete your cruise reservation.
+If you do not hear from Angela within 48 hours, please feel free to give our office a call at (800) 222-6927 or (509) 547-7065.
 Reservations will be secured and cabins assigned upon receipt of passenger deposit per cabin.
 Final payment as instructed by our travel agent.

 Any unsold cabins with our group price will be released on final payment date (however, we may still be able to book with the cruise line with their prevailing rates).
 Pricing and availability subject to change until deposit has been made.